 The process: The posters must use illustration and reflect an understanding of contemporary poster design.
 You will need to decide on a common visual identity/theme for the four posters.

 You can draft all plans in your art/design journals and create a template.
 This should provide consistency in the visual theme of the poster series, since it will determine where the illustrations go, where the text is placed and how these elements are combined.

 If you are working in a group, you will need to discuss each other’s work and share ideas to ensure that the four posters reflect a common look and are the result of collaboration.

-When the plans for the posters are resolved and the template is agreed on, you can pitch your poster design to your class and teacher.
+The pitch: When the plans for the posters are resolved and the template is agreed on, you can pitch your poster design to your class and teacher.
 Take any advice on board before finalising the series of posters using marker pencils, poster paints or any other 2D materials.

 Student activity 2.
 Digital poster design challenge

 Design a poster to change the world that uses digital imagery and Photoshop rather than illustration.